beagrep, grep 2G source code in 2 seconds

 In fact, it contained some simpler sub-patterns, i.e., those 3

-wholesome English words: JsonToValue hello world.
-For a file to
+wholesome English words: JsonToValue

 match this complex pattern, one necessary but not sufficient condition